What You'll Find in This Post

 Malta is made up of two islands in the middle of the Mediterranean Sea; the main island being Malta and the second being Gozo.
 Which also confused us at the beginning of our planning.
 Both have their uniqueness and highly recommend you try to visit both.

 We stayed in the Bugibba area, which was more family orientated, some rocky beaches, great smaller restaurants, with a long walkway running along the coast to enjoy evening sunset walks.
-You will find more locals in this area and a great spot to rent an Airbnb.
+You will find more locals in this area and a great spot to rent a VRBO.
 This would be my main recommendation for where to stay in Malta for families.

 If you are looking for more of a happening vibe, lots more people, hotels, restaurants, shopping, harbour, nightlife, etc. this city would be the best place to stay in Malta.
 There was a lot of families who stayed here and split their time between the city of Valetta and a beach resort.

 Mellieha Bay (Għadira)

 Is a smaller area but has great soft sand beaches at your doorstep.
 If you are looking for a lot of beach life in Malta this would be a great spot.

 This is on Gozo island and had a great feel to this city but in a smaller more remote sense than Valletta.
 Next time we would spend a few nights here for the atmosphere.

 If you are looking for strictly a beach visit, this would be a great spot with a hotel very close by and the beach at your doorstep.
 There is not much else to do in the area though so just be prepared for no nightlife or variety of restaurants.